 Welcome to my personal webpage.
 I am a theoretical physicist currently working at the Max-Planck-Institute for Quantum Optics, in the theory division led by Ignacio Cirac.
 Previously, I was a PhD student in Andreas Nunnenkamp's group at Cambridge University (now U of Vienna).
 My profile page with contact information is on the MPQ webpage.

 I have broad interests in quantum optics and condensed matter physics, with a particular focus toward quantum technologies.
-To date, most of my work was in cavity optomechanics, with other works on double quantum dots, topological magnetic insulators, and quantum emitters on waveguides.
-Since then I have also been interested in a few other things, most of which is detailed on my Research page.
+To date, foci of my work have been cavity optomechanics and waveguide QED, with other works on double quantum dots, and topological magnetic insulators.
+A more detailed overview is on my Research page.
 For a direct link to all my publications check Publications, google scholar or arXiv.

 Outside of academia, I am a keen musician, play clarinet, piano, and sing.
 I also enjoy climbing, or in fact most sports.